 An EEG records the electrical activity of your brain via electrodes affixed to your scalp.
 EEG results show changes in brain activity that may be useful in diagnosing brain conditions, especially epilepsy and other seizure disorders.

-During a high-density EEG test, electrodes are placed on your scalp closely spaced together.
-Like a conventional EEG, a high-density EEG records brain activity.
+During a high-density electroencephalogram (EEG) test, electrodes are placed on your scalp closely spaced together.
+Like conventional EEG, high-density EEG records brain activity.
 A high-density EEG test can help your doctor locate the area in your brain where seizures occur.

 CT scans allow doctors to see cross-sectional CT scan images (slices) of your body.